jtomchak/stl-parser/README.md

 4. Performace and improvments

+  1. Clean up amgibuious parsing in grammar.
+  2. Move the 'normalization' fuctions into grammar Postprocessing.
+    - doing it a couple times
+    - it's fairly brittle
+  3. Add `nearley-generate` to testing
+    - randomly generate .stl based on grammar.
+Then execute test suit on it.

 5. Carriage Return Errors

 - quick solution is to string replace remove the `\r` using JS before parsing out the stl file with grammar.